Jkutkut/JavaScript/README.md

 **·[A* using matrices](https://github.com/Jkutkut/Js_A-Star_Matix_Based):** A* Algorithm Implementation to use in node matrix.

+**[Dijkstra MSP](https://github.com/Jkutkut/JS-Dijkstra-Minimum-Spanning-Tree):** Visual way to see how a Spanning tree is generated using Dijkstra's algorithm.

 **·[Lissajous Curves](https://github.com/Jkutkut/JS-Lissajous-curves):** A way to visualice this curves using aproximation by dots.

 **·[Chess game](https://github.com/Jkutkut/Js_Chess-Game):** the clasic game to play 1 vs 1 in same device (with movements detection).